Father of My Children

 Father of My Children (Le Père de mes enfants) is a 2009 French drama film directed by Mia Hansen-Løve.
 It won the Jury Special Prize in the Un Certain Regard section at the 2009 Cannes Film Festival.
 It is based in part on the life of the late Humbert Balsan.

 Plot

 Grégoire Canvel is a French film producer who has his own film company.
 Despite his luxurious country home, apartment in Paris and film company he is drowning in debt.
 Grégoire continues to take on more work despite his slate of current films continuing to rack up costs.
-Upon learning that he is 4 million euros in debt and that his catalogue of films, already mortgaged, is only worth less than a million euros and that his bank refuses to extend him any more credit Grégoire burns his bills and then shoots himself in the street.
+Upon learning that he is 4 million euros in debt, that his catalogue of films, already mortgaged, is only worth less than a million euros and that his bank refuses to extend him any more credit, Grégoire burns his bills and shoots himself in the street.

 In the wake of his death his wife Sylvia attempts to honour her husband's memory by completing the work currently in production.
 However her attempts fail and she is forced to liquidate the company.